Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/Technical/FFI/CuisFFIPrimer.md

 If the return type is a general instance of ExternalStructure, an instance of that class will be answered, whose data will be a ByteArray.

 #### Garbage Collection, Object Lifetime, and Pinning
 The OpenSmalltalk VM's Spur garbage collection scheme is the classical pairing of a generation scavenger for young objects with a mark-sweep collector for old objects.
 Most young objects are created in "eden", one of three small spaces, eden, past survivor space, and future survivor space, used to collect efficiently newly created objects.
 Large objects (64k words or larger) are created in old space.
-Objects living in new space are moved to old space when new space fills up with objects that survive; objects survive a scavenge when they are referenced from old objects.
+Objects living in new space are moved to old space when new space fills up with objects that survive; objects survive a scavenge when they are referenced from old objects and running processes.
 Objects living in new space are moved often, i.e. once every scavenge.
 Much less frequently old space is collected using the conventional recursive marking algorithm, and then compacted using a three finger algorithm that moves ordinary objects around "pinned" objects, leaving "pinned" objects where they are.

 Given the Cuis VM's garbage collector moves objects, and the FFI supports callbacks, during which the garbage collector may run, and hence move objects, it is unsafe to pass reference parameters that live on the Cuis heap, unless the actual parameter has been pinned, or the function being called does not call-back.
 With the threaded FFI it is never safe to pass objects that live on the Cuis heap unless they have been pinned (see the next but one paragraph), because Smalltalk execution can overlap with FFI callouts, and therefore unpinned objects may be moved during a callout.
 It is always safe to pass data stored on the external C heap (general instances of ExternalData, things pointed to by general instances of ExternalAddress), provided this data is live.